Welcome to Show Racism the Red Card’s annual Fortnight of Action.

-At every SPFL game on Friday 16th, Saturday 17th, and Sunday 18th October, clubs will be united in calling for an end to racism in football and in society.
+At every SPFL game on Friday 17th and Saturday 18th October, clubs will be united in calling for an end to racism in football and in society.
 Players in over 40 European countries are involved in similar events as part of the Football Against Racism in Europe (FARE) network against racism and discrimination.

 Show Racism the Red Card has received excellent support from football clubs, football authorities and football fans over the length and breadth of Scotland – we would like to take this opportunity to thank you all.
 We have heard of many instances where supporters have been proactive in promoting the anti-racism message, making it clear that racism and discrimination are not welcome at their club.
 We urge fans to continue to support the anti-racism message; it is the responsibility of us all to ensure that it is carried beyond the Fortnight of Action and beyond the terraces.

-Neil Doncaster, SPFL Chief Executive, said: “Football is a powerful medium to break down barriers and promote tolerance.
-Our clubs have supported Show Racism the Red Card since 2003/04 and once again, this united action in support of the campaign sends out the positive message that football is a game to be enjoyed by all.”
+Neil Doncaster, Chief Executive of the SPFL, said: “Football is a powerful medium to break down barriers and promote tolerance.
+Our clubs have supported Show Racism the Red Card since season 2003/04 and once again, this united action in support of the campaign sends out the positive message that football is a game to be enjoyed by all.”

 The campaign will continue to speak to all football clubs, the football authorities and the police to eradicate all forms of racist behaviour.